DCGFFL Rules Of Play

 i) Do you want to play as late as possible? ii) Do you want your potential opponent to play as early as possible? iii) Do you want to play back-to-back games, assuming you win? iv) Do you want your opponent to play back to back? v) Do you want a break between your games, assuming you win? vi) Do you want your opponents to have a break between their games?

-8) Quarterfinals, Scheduling: The third round of games may be played at 12:30 p.m., 2:00 p.m.
-Two Quarterfinal games will be at 12:30 and 2 at 2:00 p.m.
+3) Quarterfinals, Scheduling: The third round of games will be played at 10:45 a.m., or 12:30 p.m.
 Timing may be determined by the timing of the Round 2 games.